JulsSal99/Procedural-Dialog-Generation/README.md

 # output files folder inside master folder
 # Example: output_folder = OUTPUT

-# if custom_file is specified, it will take a dialogue user-generated order.
+# if custom_path is specified, it will take a dialogue user-generated order.
 See the end for details.
 The file is always inside the "custom" folder
 # Example: custom_path = output_files.json

-# if custom_sounds is specified, it will take a sounds list user-generated.
+# if custom_burst is specified, it will take a burst list user-generated.
 See the end for details.
 The file is always inside the "custom" folder
-# Example: custom_sounds = sounds.json
+# Example: custom_burst = burst.json

-[pauses] # pause before an answer (in seconds) min = 0.7 max = 2.0
+[pauses] # pause before an answer (in seconds) min = 0.5 max = 1.0

-[long pauses] # long pause (before the first answer) values (in seconds) min = 0.9 max = 1.2
+[long pauses] # long pause (before the first answer) values (in seconds) min = 0.5 max = 1.0

 [silences] # silence between a prompt and a question (in seconds) min = 0.05